-- 1) Interest, dividends, royalties, etc., paid to you. - Amounts paid to you (in your business) that total \$600 or more for the year. - Any amount paid to you as a dependent care provider. - 4) Alimony paid to you.
+- 1) Interest, dividends, royalties, etc., paid to you, - 2) Certain amounts paid to you that total \$600 or more for the year, and - Any amount paid to you as a dependent care provider.

 If you do not furnish your identification number as required, you will be subject to penalties.